 What started as owning one week at one unit at the same resort for years has evolved into an expansive network of clubs, memberships and resorts all over the world.
 Timeshares have come a long way since their inception, and are still a great option for vacations.
-Vacation ownership, or timeshare, allows families and owners to save on vacations for a lifetime, while staying in top-rated resorts with exceptional amenities, and extra living space.
+Vacation ownership allows families and owners to save on vacations for a lifetime, while staying in top-rated resorts with exceptional amenities, and extra living space.

 What is a Timeshare?

 A timeshare is a property that has divided ownership or rights of usage.
 There are different types of ownership.
 Big name hospitality brands like Wyndham, Hilton, Marriott and Disney are all some of the best vacation clubs to join, catering to the leisure vacation needs of their owners.